Dhclient does not support supersede statement for option 54

 At least it would help a few of us german outsiders, that are stuck with a certain cable provider :)

-#5 Updated by Jim Pingle 9 months ago
+#5 Updated by Jim Pingle about 1 year ago

 The reply on the FreeBSD PR is ambiguous at best.
 It would also help if someone that was actually a part of the FreeBSD project was involved in that PR, or at least a patch review from FreeBSD.